bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/intror/first_steps.md

 ~~~

  Excel spreadsheets should be converted to csv or tsv format.
 Alternatively the package xlsreadwrite is available via CRAN ... see
- http://cran.r-project.org/web/packages/xlsReadWrite/ ... but I think this is unsound practice.
+ <http://cran.r-project.org/web/packages/xlsReadWrite/> ... but I think this is unsound practice.

  Task:

- 1 - load the data in Table_S3.xls on the Wiki into Excel, and save it as a .csv (comma separated values) file.
+ 1 - load the data in [Table_S3.xls](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/intror/Table_S3.xls) into Excel, and save it as a .csv (comma separated values) file.

  2 - Examine the file (a plain text file) in a text-editor (such as R).

  3 - Read the table into R, assigning it to a variable.
 I usually give the first input of data the variable name "rawDat" since it will usually be processed before it becomes meaningful for analysis.

  4 - Use head() to look at the beginning of the object.

  5 - Remove any unneeded header rows.

  6 - Give the columns names that reflect the cell type (cf.  Figure 2c), and the stimulus status.

  7 - Use typeInfo() to analyse the object you have created.

  Much output.
 For a heavy-duty function, we should rewrite type info to limit the output ...